Finding yourself not enjoying motherhood? Discover 7 reasons you feel down about parenthood, and how to turn things around.

 Did I ever tell you that time when I planned to have two kids, except that second kid turned out to be twins?
 You can imagine how that threw the control freak in me for a loop.

-One of the best ways to realize this is to embrace the mistakes, glitches, and imperfection of motherhood.
+One of the best ways to realize this is to embrace the mistakes, glitches, and imperfections of motherhood.
 Stop trying to have things be just so.
 Sure, plan for it, but also be flexible to respond intentionally when things don’t always go according to plan.

 7. You take things too seriously